-They had little time before the fair was due to open, so George Ferris quickly gathered a team to start construction.
+They had little time before the fair opened, so George Ferris quickly gathered a team to start construction.
 He tapped engineer Luther V. Rice, a bigwig at the Union Depot & Tunnel Company, to spearhead the effort on the ground.
 He also revealed the full scope of his incredible vision – the exact size of the wheel, which would throw a shadow over Lady Liberty and carry thirty-six Pullman-sized cars, each with its own lunch counter and a sixty-person capacity.

 It was a grand, sparkling vision on paper, but real life weaved a much different story.
 The winter of 1892-93 caused a myriad of delays, as did a massive carpenters strike in Chicago, and a handful of deadly accidents on other parts of the fairgrounds.
 It put the fear of God into the builders and engineers alike.
 So did the myriads of mechanical issues that came from never-before-tested calculations and building methods.
 By April, only one of the towers to hold the wheel in place had risen from the earth.